 As an older, more mature writer, he’s tackled broader social and political themes that (often obliquely) reflect his own changing worldview, informed in part by parenthood and a deepening appreciation for certain cultural touchstones of American music and literature, from Woody Guthrie to Jack Kerouac.

 Below, you’ll find a list of the top 20 songs Farrar has written, for Uncle Tupelo, Son Volt and as a solo artist.
-We asked the man himself to weigh in on our top five; read his exclusive comments in the January/February issue of American Songwriter (the one with Neil Young on the cover).
+We asked the man himself to weigh in on our top five; read his exclusive comments in American Songwriter (the one with Neil Young on the cover).
 In fact, Farrar’s favorite is one that didn’t make our list: “Chanty,” from Son Volt’s Wide Swing Tremolo.

 ‘Favorite’ to me is synonymous with ‘instrumental,’ because writing the lyrics is the hard part,” Farrar says.
 “I recorded it [‘Chanty’] with a cassette 4-track, an old 3M reel-to-reel (for the loop) and a cassette Walkman with a vari-speed control.
 Low-fi heaven!
 Bob Ludwig got it sounding good enough to put on the record.”